 Continue to do regular maintenance on your garage door to ensure it’s working properly.
 Always be aware of unusual scraping or squeaking to make sure it’s working correctly and test everything.
 When testing the door’s path, manually test it without the garage door remote.
 Be sure its sensors are working accurately to prevent any future accidents.

 If you do allow your children to play in the garage, always have a responsible adult to supervise.
 It’s better safe than sorry to have someone there to make sure no accidents occur.
 This also goes for opening and closing your garage door as well.
 Garage doors are heavy and can cause severe injuries.

 5. Teach them basic safety

 If you care about your children’s safely, start a conversation with them about the dangers of the garage.
-Tell them when and what you don’t want them doing in the garage especially the objects they shouldn’t be touching or looking at.
+An easy way to kid-proof your garage is to teach your children when and what you don’t want them doing in the garage especially the objects they shouldn’t be touching or looking at.
 Be sure to let them know the consequences and let them know to always keep you in the know if anything happens.